the-frey/the-frey.github.com/index.md

 ---
 {% include JB/setup %}

-Hello, my name is Alex and I'm a web developer.
+Hello, my name is Alex and I'm a software engineer who mainly develops for the web.
 If you're looking for the music journalist, that is me, but you'd be better off finding my music blog <a href="http://www.hipstersunite.net/" target='_blank'>here</a>.
 This is where I talk to myself about code.

 ## Posts:

+11 December 2014 &raquo; <a href="/2014/12/11/clojure-for-rubyists-overtone-for-awesomeness/">Clojure for Rubyists, Overtone for Awesomeness</a>

 18 Aug 2014 &raquo; <a href="/2014/08/18/monitoring-docker-containers-with-monit/">Monitoring Docker Containers With Monit</a>